maths22/paramsync/README.md

 Paramsync may be partially configured using environment variables:
 * `PARAMSYNC_VERBOSE` - set this variable to any value to enable verbose mode
-* `CONSUL_HTTP_TOKEN` or `CONSUL_TOKEN` - use one of these variables (priority
-  is given to `CONSUL_HTTP_TOKEN`) to set an explicit Consul token to use when interacting with the API.
-Otherwise, by default the agent's `acl_token` setting is used implicitly.
-* `VAULT_ADDR` and `VAULT_TOKEN` - if `consul.token_source` is set to `vault`
-  or `vault.<label>`, these variables are used to authenticate to Vault.
-If `VAULT_TOKEN` is not set, Paramsync will attempt to read a token from `~/.vault-token`.
-If the `url` field is set, it will take priority over the `VAULT_ADDR` environment variable, but one or the other must be set.

-## Roadmap

-Paramsync is relatively new software.
-There's more to be done.
-Some ideas, which may or may not ever be implemented:

-* Using CAS to verify the key has not changed in the interim before updating/deleting
-* Options for file target pull-mode rendering
-* Automation support for running non-interactively
-* Pattern- and prefix-based exclusions
-* Logging of changes to files, syslog, other services
-* Other commands to assist in managing Consul KV sets
-* Git awareness (branches, commit state, etc)
-* Automated tests
-* Submitting changes in batches using transactions

 ## Contributing